-Graduate students ordinarily will not have much formal contact with the Director of Undergraduate Studies, who serves a function similar to that of the DGS, but, of course, for the undergraduate program.
-The DUS will provide orientation for and advise students with teaching assistantships, though the DGS continues to oversee students in these positions.
+The Director of Undergraduate Studies serves a function similar to that of the DGS, but, of course, for the undergraduate program.
+The DUS helps to craft and oversees the undergraduate curriculum and also takes primary responsibility for all class scheduling (both graduate and undergraduate) in the program.
+The DUS, along with the DGS, will provide orientation for and advise students with teaching fellowships (i.e., students teaching courses of their own design), though the DGS continues to oversee students in these positions.